 You can Copy Project folders and change the Location of Projects without breaking Multimedia file links.
 However, this only works if the media files are stored within the Media subfolder of the Project, and Relative File Links apply throughout.
 To check for Relative File Links, use Tools > Work with External File Links and ensure all links are listed within the Project Data Folder and no lettered drives such as C:\ are mentioned.

 When a Project is created, a folder & file structure is formed.
-If this structure is disrupted then Family Historian will not recognise it as a Project.
-The title bar at the top of the Family Historian window will either say – Family Historian Project – for a Project, or – Family Historian GEDCOM, an acronym for GEnealogical Data COMmunication, is a specification for exchanging genealogical data between different genealogy software.
-It is a file format that most genealogical programs and online trees recognise. – for a standalone Gedcom file.
-Furthermore, a Project will be listed in the File > Project Window but a standalone Gedcom will not, and only a Project will support all three modes of Backup/Restore.
+If this structure is disrupted then Family Historian may not recognise it as a Project.
+The title bar at the top of the Family Historian window will either say – Family Historian Project – for a Project, or – Standalone GEDCOM File (LIMITED FUNCTIONALITY) – for a standalone GEDCOM file.
+Furthermore, a Project will be listed in the File > Project Window dialog but a standalone GEDCOM will not; and only a Project will support all three modes of File > Backup/Restore

 The folder & file structure of the Family Historian Sample Project is shown below, and this can be created by using File > Project Window > More Tasks > Samples > Reset Sample Project.

 By default the master Family Historian Projects folder is created within the Windows My Documents folder, but any Location may be chosen from within the Project Window by clicking the blue link next to Location: or using More Tasks > Project List > Choose Location for Projects.

 Within this master folder is the root folder for each Project, and each such folder has the same name as the Project, which is Family Historian Sample Project in the example above.